hezamu/vaadincanvas/README.md

 ## Basic Usage
 Here is a trivial Vaadin application that uses the add-on:

+	@SuppressWarnings("serial")
+	@Theme("valo")
+	@Widgetset("org.vaadin.hezamu.canvas.CanvasWidgetset")
-    public class TestUI extends UI {
+	public class Demo extends UI {
 		private Canvas canvas;

+		@WebServlet(value = { "/*", "/VAADIN/*" }, asyncSupported = true)
+		@VaadinServletConfiguration(productionMode = false, ui = Demo.class)
+		public static class Servlet extends VaadinServlet {
+		}

 		@Override
 		protected void init(VaadinRequest request) {
 			VerticalLayout content = new VerticalLayout();
 			setContent(content);

 			// Instantiate the component and add it to your UI content.addComponent(canvas = new Canvas());

 			// Draw a 20x20 filled rectangle with the upper left corner
 			// in coordinate 10,10.
 It will be filled with the default
 			// color which is black.
 			canvas.fillRect(10, 10, 20, 20);

+			canvas.addMouseMoveListener(new CanvasMouseMoveListener() {
+				@Override
+				public void onMove(MouseEventDetails mouseDetails) {
+					System.out.println("Mouse moved at "
+							+ mouseDetails.getClientX() + ","
+							+ mouseDetails.getClientY());
 				}
+			});
 		}
+	}

 ## Mouse events
-The `Canvas` component supports listening to mouse clicks within the canvas area.
-It works simply by adding a `CanvasClickListener` to the component.
+The `Canvas` component supports listening to mouse move, up and down events within the canvas area.
 Unfortunately the HTML5 Canvas API doesn't support objects, so you can only find out the coordinates where the click happened.
+Note that the mouse move listener will not trigger server roundtrips before you register to listen the mouse move eevents.

 You can find out other details related to the click event using the `MouseEventDetails` instance you receive from the listener.